dekuNukem/ATX4VC/README.md

 ![Alt text](photos/os1.jpeg)

 I even took it to a coffee shop and wrote most of this very document!
-But that's the story for another day.
+But that's for another day.

 ![Alt text](photos/coffee.jpeg)